Fourfinger92/ox_inventory-meets-weaponwheel/README.md

 I made some changes in the files that I provide here to have a weapon wheel, hotbar, or a combination of both controlable via exports.
 So you can implement them in your own commands or UI.

 Default state is weapon wheel enabled.
-# I don''t provide an UI or commands to control these features only the exports
+# I don't provide an UI or commands to control these features only the exports

 Try to replace your files with the file I provide.
 If needed I can provide you my complete ox_inventory or provide support for implementing my files in your ox_inventory.